Blake Wesley (basketball): San Antonio Spurs (2022–2025)

-Portland Trail Blazers (2025–present)
+Portland Trail Blazers (2025–2026)

-On July 9, 2025, Wesley was traded to the Washington Wizards.
+On July 9, 2025, Wesley and Malaki Branham were traded to the Washington Wizards in exchange for Kelly Olynyk.
 On July 19, Wesley was waived by the Wizards after agreeing to a buyout.
 On July 22, Wesley signed with the Portland Trail Blazers.
-On November 3, 2025, Wesley suffered a fracture to the fifth metatarsal of his right foot during a game against the Denver Nuggets.
+On November 3, Wesley suffered a fracture to the fifth metatarsal of his right foot during a game against the Denver Nuggets.
+After undergoing surgery, he was ruled out for 8-to-12 weeks.